lkesteloot/unsong/unsong.md

 [open-bracket]What about actually being good?]

-[open-bracket]That’s not an action you can just…take!
+[open-bracket]That’s not an action you can just... take!
 If you’re not already good, any impetus to becoming good has to come from wanting the consequences.]

 [open-bracket]I think the traditional Jewish answer,] thought Ana [open-bracket]is that you can start by being good for the wrong reasons, but then the changes will stick and make you the sort of person who does things for the right reasons.]